Ngo Dinh Diem: Exile

-Becoming Prime Minister and consolidation of power
+Becoming prime minister and consolidation of power

 Until 1953, the State of Vietnam was nominally independent from Paris.
-Since dissatisfaction with France and Bảo Đại was rising among non-communist nationalists, and support from non-communist nationalists and Diệm's allies was rising for his "true independence" point of view, Diệm sensed that it was time for him to come to power in Vietnam.

-In early 1954, Bảo Đại offered Diệm the position of Prime Minister in the new government in Vietnam.
+Since dissatisfaction with France and Bảo Đại was rising among non-communist nationalists, and support from non-communist nationalists and Diệm's allies was rising for his "true independence" point of view, Diệm sensed that it was time for him to come to power in Vietnam.In early 1954, Bảo Đại offered Diệm the position of prime minister in the new government in Vietnam.
 In May 1954, the French surrendered at Điện Biên Phủ and the Geneva Conference began in April 1954.
 On 16 June 1954, Diệm met with Bảo Đại in France and agreed to be the Prime Minister if Bảo Đại would give him military and civilian control.
-On 25 June 1954, Diệm returned from exile, arriving at Tân Sơn Nhứt airport in Saigon.
+On 24 June 1954, Diệm returned from exile, arriving at Tân Sơn Nhứt airport in Saigon.
+Diệm was officially appointed Prime Minister of the State of Vietnam on June 26.
 On 7 July 1954, Diệm established his new government with a cabinet of 18 people.

 In the first period of his premiership, Diệm did not have much power in the government; he lacked control of the military and police forces, and the civil system's key positions were still held by French officials.
 He also could not control the Bank of Indochina.
 Besides, Diệm had to face massive obstacles: refugee issues; the French colonists wanting to remove Diệm to protect France's interest in South Vietnam; General Nguyễn Văn Hinh, a Francophile, the leader of National Army was ready to oust Diệm; the leaders of the Hòa Hảo and Cao Đài sectarian armies wanted positions in Diệm's cabinet and complete administrative control over the areas in which they had large numbers of followers; and the major threat of Bình Xuyên, an organized crime syndicate that controlled the National Police led by Lê Văn Viễn, whose power was focused in Saigon.
 In summer 1954, the three organizations controlled approximately one-third of the territory and population of South Vietnam.
-In that situation, besides his own political skills, Diệm had to trust in his relatives and the backing of his American supporters to overcome the obstacles and neutralize his opponents.
+Besides his own political skills, Diệm had to trust in his relatives and the backing of his American supporters to overcome the obstacles and neutralize his opponents.